alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 The controlled project URL must be real, accurate, publicly accessible, and connected to the confirmed project.

-The controlled project URL must be controlled by the creator, founder, organization, or project requesting Anchor Confirmation.
+The controlled project URL must be controlled by the project, creator, founder, organization, registered business entity, or real human contact connected to the request.

+The controlled project URL must display, cite, or point to the verified source-line with the confirmed project name attached.

 If the controlled project URL is fake, unrelated, private, unverifiable, misleading, or uncontrolled, the Anchor Confirmation claim is invalid.

 If the controlled project URL does not match the official confirmation record, the Anchor Confirmation claim is unconfirmed.

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## Official Record Failure